 First Violation: Confiscation and up to five (5) days suspension.
+Police may be contacted.

 Second Violation: Confiscation and up to seven (7) days suspension.
+Police may be contacted.

 Third Violation: Confiscation and up to ten (10) days suspension and /or possible recommendation for expulsion.
+Police may be contacted.

-JJ.
+II.
 Student Disorder/Demonstration:

 Students will not be denied their rights to freedom of expression, but the expression may not infringe on the rights of others.
 Disruption of any school activity will not be allowed.
-If a student (or students) feels there is need to organize some form of demonstration, she/he is encouraged to contact the Principal to discuss the proper way to plan such an activity.
+If a student (or students) feels there is a need to organize some form of demonstration, she/he is encouraged to contact the Principal to discuss the proper way to plan such an activity.
 Students who disrupt the school may be subject to suspension or expulsion.

-KK.
+JJ.
 Student Distributed Material: